-- Pension schemes need full access to global markets and to the world-class expertise currently available from the UK's successful financial services sector.
-Any dilution of the City's strength would have a negative effect on pension saving. - Pensions concentrated in strategic sectors.
+- 4. Pensions concentrated in strategic sectors.
 The UK's pension liabilities are concentrated in parts of the economy that have been identified by the Government as key strategic sectors for the Brexit negotiations, especially financial services, manufacturing and the wider services sector.
-Brexit particularly needs to work for pension schemes in these sectors, as well as for the companies that sponsor them. - What does success look like?
-From the pension scheme perspective, a successful outcome from the Brexit negotiations would include the following: - for a strong economy: replication of both the current UK-EU framework for free trade in goods and existing EU free trade agreements with third countries.
-Also, a new immigration policy that continues to allow flows of talent and labour from the EU for the good of the wider economy in general and pension schemes in particular. - for the right regulation: the maximum possible access to the Single Market in services - while also exempting pension schemes that operate only in the UK from damaging EU pensions regulation, such as a potential solvency-based regime for pension funds. - for strong financial services: continuation of the passporting regime so that pension funds can invest efficiently. - A bespoke model.
-These features indicate that the best outcome would be a bespoke set of arrangements covering free movement of goods, services and financial services.
-This would protect pension schemes from a damaging EU solvency regime in the future, while preserving most of the economic benefits of an open trading relationship and maintaining ready access to global markets via the UK's financial services sector. - Transitional regime.
-If negotiating the new arrangements takes longer than the two years available under Article 50, then a transitional system will be essential to avoid major economic disruption both to pension schemes as investors and to the companies that sponsor them as employers. - WTO-only would cause major disruption.
+Brexit particularly needs to work for pension schemes in these sectors, as well as for the companies that sponsor them. - 5.
+What does success look like?
+From the pension scheme perspective, a successful outcome from the Brexit negotiations would include the following: - a. for a strong economy: replication of both the current UK-EU framework for free trade in goods and existing EU free trade agreements with third countries.
+Also, a new immigration policy that continues to allow flows of talent and labour from the EU for the good of the wider economy in general and pension schemes in particular. - b. for the right regulation: the maximum possible access to the Single Market in services while also exempting pension schemes that operate only in the UK from damaging EU pensions regulation, such as a potential solvency-based regime for pension funds. - c. for strong financial services: a framework that allows continued free flows of investment services across UK-EU borders and grandfathering of existing contracts so that pension funds can invest and manage their liabilities efficiently. - 6.
+Transitional regime.
+We welcome the Government's commitment to an implementation period.
+This will be essential to avoid major economic disruption both to pension schemes as investors and to the companies that sponsor them as employers. - 7.
+WTO-only would cause major disruption.
 On no account could the pension fund industry support a regime based only on WTO rules.
 This would be likely to cause economic harm, create regulatory barriers and undermine essential pensions support services.